TCreavin/RoadStatusChecker/README.md

 ## Assumptions

+When all config for the api call are not present, don't bother calling the api as response would be negative. (app key and app id need to be present)

 When no road is provided, the api's default response is better than no response.

 The message attribute of 404 is sufficiently verbose for an informative message to the user.